How to Apply for Financial Aid at DMACC

 Helpful hints section:

 - Keep together copies of all forms, letters, award notices and financial aid-related documents.

 - Include student’s name and DMACC ID number on all correspondence.

 - The student will be contacted by the DMACC Financial Aid Office if additional documents, such as tax transcripts, are needed.

 Federal Pell Grants

-This grant is awarded if the student has filed a FAFSA, shows financial need and does not have a Bachelor’s degree.
-Awards may range from $626 - $5,775.
+These grants are awarded based on financial need and are available if the student has filed a FAFSA, shows financial need and does not have a Bachelor’s degree.
+Awards may range from $605-$5,645.
 The grant is limited to twelve full-time semesters.

 Students should contact the DMACC Financial Aid Office concerning their eligibility.

 SEOG is available for undergraduate students who have completed and filed a FAFSA, are enrolled at least half-time and show exceptional financial need.
 The maximum amount is $500 for a full-time student.